 Buy efficiency & save money

 - The efficiency of electrical appliances for the home or workplace has improved dramatically over recent years.
+New energy labels introduced in 2020 make it much easier to understand which appliances are the most efficient.

 - You use a lot